cmriat/Etha/prototyping/weight_transfer/README.md

 2. **Training loop**
    The trainer bumps the tensor (`+1.0`) during every optimizer step.
-   Once a fresh value is ready it enqueues `Ready`, signalling the middleware that a transfer may begin.
+   Once a fresh value is ready it enqueues `Ready`, signalling the middleware that a transfer may begin, and then waits on a per-rank POSIX semaphore that will be released when the transfer finishes.

 3. **Middleware orchestration**
    - The sending middleware rank requests the peer rank to pause inference by updating keys in `TCPStore`.
-   - The receiving middleware rank relays a `Stop_Inference` command via its queue and waits until the inference worker acknowledges the pause.
+   - The receiving middleware rank relays a `Stop_Inference` command via its queue, after which the inference engine enqueues `Ready` and blocks on its semaphore until the transfer completes.

 4. **Weight transfer**
    With both sides ready, the paired middleware ranks call